MohamadAli20/cvsu-imus-thesis-fire-protection/README.md

 Additionally, consider including a link back to the original GitHub repository or mentioning the project's author in your project documentation or wherever appropriate.

 ## Technologies:
-- HTML
+- HTML and EJS
-- CSS
+- CSS and Bootstrap
-- EJS
+- jQuery
-- Express
+- JavaScript
-- Node.js
+- ExpressJS with NodeJS
 - MVC Pattern

 ## Libraries